- A breast self-exam is a screening technique you can do at home to check for breast lumps.

 - asymmetrical ridges at the bottom

-2. Using the pads—not the tips—of your fingers, inspect your breasts while lying down and again in the shower.
+- Using the pads of your fingers, not the tips, inspect your breasts while lying down and again in the shower.
 The water and soap in the shower will allow your fingers to glide easily over your skin.

-While there is no medical risk involved in a breast self-exam, it can cause anxiety.
-Finding a lump in your breast can be alarming, but an estimated 80 to 90 percent of breast lumps aren’t cancerous.
-They are typically caused by other, benign conditions, such as fibrocystic breast disease.
+There is no medical risk involved in a breast self-exam.
+Finding a lump in your breast can be alarming, but a majority of breast lumps aren’t cancerous.
+They are typically caused by other, benign conditions.

 If you find a lump or abnormality, don’t panic.
-Remember that the vast majority of breast abnormalities turn out to be benign (non-cancerous).
+Remember that the vast majority of breast abnormalities turn out to be benign, or noncancerous.

 Besides cancer, breast lumps can be caused by:

-However, this doesn’t mean that you should ignore a lump or abnormality.
-Make an appointment with your doctor to have your breast professionally examined.
+This doesn’t mean that you should ignore a lump or abnormality.
+If you find a lump, make an appointment with your doctor to have your breast professionally examined.